mgomez05/EngineeringChallenge/backend/README.md

 # BellSant Machine Health API

-Welcome to the BellSant Machine Health API!
+Welcome to my version of the BellSant Machine Health API!
 This API allows you to evaluate the health of various machines and their components based on provided data.
 This README provides instructions on how to set up and use the API.

+## Running the Backend Locally

-## Prerequisites
+### Prerequisites

 Before you get started, make sure you have the following prerequisites installed on your system: